imjoshellis/imjoshellis/bios/linkedin.md

 ## 👋🏼️ Let's Connect!

-Whether you're looking to hire an eager self-starter or just looking to build your network, I'd love to hear your story.
+Whether you're looking to hire an eager self-starter or build your network, I'd love to hear your story.
 DMs are open here on LinkedIn and elsewhere if you prefer:

 [imjoshellis.com](https://imjoshellis.com) • [dev.to (blog)](https://dev.to/imjoshellis) • [josh@imjoshellis.com](mailto:josh@imjoshellis.com) • [github](https://github.com/imjoshellis) • [twitter](https://twitter.com/imjoshellis)